Robert E. Lee Monument in New Orleans (1884-2017)

-The Robert E. Lee monument in New Orleans, Louisiana was originally created in 1884 by the Robert E. Lee Monumental Association to memorialize the military general of the Confederate Army during the American Civil War.
-The monument was subject to criticism due to the monument’s Confederate symbolism.
-This resulted in the monument being removed by the city of New Orleans on May 19, 2017.
+The Robert E. Lee monument in New Orleans, Louisiana was created in 1884 by the Robert E. Lee Monumental Association to memorialize the military leader of the Confederate Army during the American Civil War.
+Residents and visitors to the city increasingly questioned the propriety of a monument honoring the leader of the Confederate military which culminated in city leaders deciding to remove the monument on May 19, 2017.

 Backstory and Context

 Robert E. Lee was a general of the Confederate Army during the American Civil War from 1861 to 1865.
 He led the Army of Northern Virginia from June 1861 until the end of the war.
-Lee led his army through the war and kept pushing North.
-Lee was able to invade the North but was later defeated in the Battle of Gettysburg.
-Lee kept battling on and fought against Union General Ulysses S. Grant multiple times in Virginia from 1864 to 1865.
+Lee led his army through the war and was known both for a series of tactical decisions that helped his armies evade or defeat superior United States forces and also the questionable decision to twice invade Northern states which resulted in two major turning points of the war.
 Lee surrendered in April 1865 and died on October 12, 1870.